Masellers/ActiveDirectoryLab/README.md

 ### Use Powershell Script to populate Active Directory with Users:

 <img src="https://i.imgur.com/j9CAgTJ.png" height="80%" width="80%" alt="PowerShell"/>

 ### Login to client VM using newly created user - configure and test network:
+We can use commands with cmd such as "ipconfig", "ping" and "whoami" to see that we are connected and that the DHCP services on our server correctly assigned our IP

 <img src="https://i.imgur.com/pzkhqDj.png" height="80%" width="80%" alt="ipconfig"/>